UranusWP/zeus-elementor/README.md

 ### Does it work with any theme? ###

 Yes!
-It will work with any theme where Elementor works.
+It will work with any theme where Elementor is installed.

 ### Is there a Premium version? ###